Deadpool (video game): Removal and eighth-generation ports

 On January 1, 2014, Activision's license to create games with Marvel comics characters expired, resulting in Deadpool and numerous other Marvel Games titles published by Activision to be removed from online storefronts such as Steam and PlayStation Network, and Xbox Live.
 Activision no longer had a right to make downloadable content, trading cards, and patches to the game.
 Despite this, on July 15, 2015, Deadpool was made available for purchase on Steam for PC again.
 The title was made no longer available to purchase from the Steam store again on November 16, 2017, but players who purchased it while it was available are still able to download and play the game through the Steam client.

 On August 31, 2015, Activision announced that they would remaster the game for the PlayStation 4 and Xbox One.
-The game was re-released in November 17 in North America and Australia, and November 20 in the United Kingdom.
+The game was re-released on November 17 in North America and Australia, and November 20 in the United Kingdom.
 It is unknown how Activision reacquired the rights to re-publish Deadpool, but it is believed that the re-release was timed to help promote the then-upcoming Deadpool film, released a few months after the next-gen version of the game.

 The game has since been delisted again.